Xunnamius/buselfs-experiments/README.md

 The testrunner-X.py scripts attempt to fully automate the latest StrongBox experiments from initialization through setup, execution, and tear down.

-The initrunner.py script just lays the groundwork for eventual environment initialization/test running by the other experiments.
-You should call this before running any of the non-automated executables (i.e. the binaries in `bin/`).
+The `../initrunner.py` script just lays the groundwork for eventual environment initialization/test running by the other experiments.
+You can call this manually to test your setup and verify your [vars.mk](config/vars.mk-dist) is being interpreted properly, but it is not mandatory and will be called automatically by the testrunner-X scripts (it's idempotent).

 ### `results/`